 For most people, sleep paralysis is not considered dangerous.
 Though it may cause emotional distress, it is classified as a benign condition and usually does not happen frequently enough to cause significant health effects.

 However, an estimated 10% of people have more recurrent or bothersome episodes that make sleep paralysis especially troubling.
-As a result, they may develop negative thoughts about going to bed, reducing time allotted for sleep or provoking anxiety around bedtime that makes it harder to fall asleep.
-Sleep deprivation can lead to excessive daytime sleepiness and numerous other consequences for a person’s overall health.
+As a result, they may develop negative thoughts about going to bed, reducing time allotted for sleep or provoking anxiety around bedtime that makes it harder to get restful sleep.
+This resulting sleep deprivation can lead to excessive daytime sleepiness and numerous other consequences for a person’s overall health.

 What Are the Treatments for Sleep Paralysis?